Instructions for the 2nd Year Qualifying Exam in Pharmacology

-The Department of Pharmacology has revised the qualifying exam for the 2013/2014 academic year.
+The Department of Pharmacology has revised the qualifying exam.
 Students will now be required to prepare a written research proposal based on their prospective thesis project and to defend it orally before a qualifying exam committee.

 Students must arrange the schedule of their exams within the timeframe outlined below and should ensure that they complete their qualifying exam before the end of the fall semester of their 2nd year.

 June-August: In consultation with the thesis advisor the student will decide on prospective thesis topics, initiate lab research in this area, and delve into the published literature on this and related topics.
 A detailed knowledge of the literature will be required to identify key unanswered questions and to develop central hypotheses to be tested in the thesis work.
 The student will be expected to be knowledgeable on the background literature related to their chosen topic at the time of the exam.

 By September 1st: In consultation with the thesis advisor, the student should identify 3 potential members of their qualifying committee.
 The committee should contain two members of the Pharmacology faculty; the third member may be from outside the department but must have a graduate school appointment.
 It is anticipated that the qualifying committee will become the students thesis committee.
 The qualifying committee must be submitted to the qualifying exam coordinator (currently David Calderwood firstname.lastname@example.org SHM B395C, 7-2311) for approval by the coordinator and the DGS.

 By October 1st: The student should provide the exam committee and the qualifying exam coordinator a brief summary (1 page maximum) outlining the hypothesis to be tested, why it is important, and how it will be addressed.
 A date for the oral exam should be set October-December.